AequilibraE/QAequilibraE/docs/source/processing_provider.rst

     :align: center
     :alt: Processing provider import matrices

-The upper fields are mandatory and are res.. note::ponsible for selecting the layer, indicating which columns correspond to the origin, destination, and flow, creating a core name for your matrix, and specifying the output file name and path.
+The upper fields are mandatory and are responsible for selecting the layer, indicating which columns correspond to the origin, destination, and flow, creating a core name for your matrix, and specifying the output file name and path.
 In the *Advanced Parameters*, you can add extra information about your AequilibraE matrix using the fields ``Matrix name`` and